KingSora/OverlayScrollbars/packages/overlayscrollbars-svelte/README.md

 Additionally to the `events` property the `OverlayScrollbarsComponent` emits "native" Svelte events.
 To prevent name collisions with DOM events the events have a `os` prefix.

-> __Note__: This feature is [deprecated](https://svelte.dev/docs/svelte/v5-migration-guide#Event-changes) since `Svelte5`.
-The `OverlayScrollbarsComponent` still supports it to ease migration.
-It doesn't matter whether you use the `events` property or the Svelte events or both.
+> __Note__: Events are still supported even though they are are [deprecated](https://svelte.dev/docs/svelte/v5-migration-guide#Event-changes).
+This was done to ease migration and will be removed in a future release.
+Please use the `events` option instead.

 ```svelte
 <!-- example usage -->